 1965: US Mariner-4 sent back the first close-up pictures of Mars.

-1975: US Apollo and Soviet Union’s Soyuz spacecraft blasted into orbit for rendezvous in space.
+1975: America’s Apollo and Soviet Union’s Soyuz spacecraft blasted into orbit for rendezvous in space.

-1989: Police called in to search for £1 million cash that disappeared from Heathrow Airport.
+1989: Police were called in to search for £1 million cash that disappeared from Heathrow Airport.

 1990: Tens of thousands of people marched to Kremlin walls to protest against Communist Party control of Soviet government, army and KGB.